Doctor Eggman: Other games

 Robotnik appears in Sonic Chaos, Triple Trouble, Blast and Pocket Adventure, as well as the 8-bit renditions of Sonic 1 and 2.

 In Sonic Spinball, a pinball-themed game, Robotnik seizes Mount Mobius and turns it into a mechanical base called the "Veg-O-Fortress", setting up an elaborate pinball mechanism to keep the Chaos Emeralds safe.
 After the Veg-O-Machine is destroyed, Mount Mobius begins to crumble, and once the final boss is defeated, the doctor falls into the mountain, which sinks into the ocean.

 Robotnik has also appeared in "2.5D" isometric platformers; in Sonic Labyrinth, he secretly replaces Sonic's famous red shoes with "Slow-Down Boots", which take away his ability to jump or run fast, and in Sonic 3D Blast, he turns the avian inhabitants of an island into robots in yet another search for the Chaos Emeralds.

 Robotnik/Eggman is also a playable character in games such as Sonic Drift, Drift 2, R, Riders (as well as its sequels Zero Gravity and Free Riders), SEGA Superstars Tennis, Sonic & Sega All-Stars Racing, Sonic & All-Stars Racing Transformed, and Team Sonic Racing.
 He appears as a playable character in all of the Mario & Sonic titles, and as one of the two main villains (alongside Bowser) in the Story Mode of Vancouver 2010 Winter Olympics for Nintendo DS, London 2012 Olympics for Nintendo 3DS, and Tokyo 2020 Olympics for Nintendo Switch.
+In the latter, he and Bowser created a device with a battery having Magikoopa's magic to trap inside Mario and Sonic, only for Luigi to accidentally turning on the device, trapping Mario, Sonic, Toad, Bowser, and Eggman.

 Eggman also appears in the crossover title Lego Dimensions, with Mike Pollock reprising his role as part of the level "Sonic Dimensions", in which he attempts to use the game's Keystone Devices to conquer multiple dimensions and defeat Sonic; a haunted parade balloon based on Eggman also appears as a boss in the game's Ghostbusters 2016 story pack's fourth level, "Breaking the Barrier".
 He appears as a trophy in both Super Smash Bros.
 Brawl and Super Smash Bros. for Nintendo 3DS and Wii U, as well as a spirit in Super Smash Bros.
 Ultimate.
+In 2026, Eggman was added as a cosmetic character outfit in Fortnite Battle Royale.